smgrv123/diced-docs/SKUs.md

 2. Add ginger-garlic paste and sauté for another minute.
 3. Add chopped tomatoes, turmeric powder, red chili powder, and salt.
 Cook until the tomatoes are soft and the oil separates.
 4. Add crumbled paneer and mix well.
 Cook for 2-3 minutes.
-5. Add garam masala and stir.
-Remove from heat and garnish with fresh coriander leaves.
+5. Remove from heat and garnish with fresh coriander leaves.
 6. Serve hot with whole wheat rotis.

 **Macros**